awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-examples-section.md

 ## Starting an Amazon Transcribe job<a name="transcribe-start-transcription"></a>

 This example demonstrates how to start a Amazon Transcribe transcription job using the AWS SDK for JavaScript\.
-For more information, see [StartTranscriptionJobCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/TranscribeService.html#startTranscriptionJob-property)\.
+For more information, see [StartTranscriptionJobCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-transcribe/classes/starttranscriptionjobcommand.html)\.

 Create a `libs` directory, and create a Node\.js module with the file name `transcribeClient.js`\.
 Copy and paste the code below into it, which creates the Amazon Transcribe client object\.
 Replace *REGION* with your AWS Region\.

 ```
-import  { TranscribeClient }  from  "@aws-sdk/client-transcribe";
+const { TranscribeClient } = require("@aws-sdk/client-transcribe");
 // Set the AWS Region.
 const REGION = "REGION"; //e.g. "us-east-1"
-// Create Transcribe service object.
+// Create anAmazon EC2 service client object.
 const transcribeClient = new TranscribeClient({ region: REGION });
 export { transcribeClient };
 ```